codewithdaniel1/foodNetworkAutomationProject/README.md

 This Is A Simple Automation

     1.)
 Navigate to Food Network Website
     2.)
-Logging in and Logging out
-    3.)
+Logging into the website and check that it's logged in 3.)
 Checking the navigation/category bar at the top of the website 4.)
 Going through the Search Bar Function to see if it works